4 Steps to Isolate Your Analytics Data From COVID-19 Distortions

 - You will only see non-employee traffic to your website.
 Otherwise, you might see a spike and incorrectly believe that you are about to see an increase in sales.

-- You will be able to match the environment from before the pandemic when trying to do analysis.
+- You will be able to match the environment from before the pandemic when trying to do data analysis.

 - Open the Admin Dashboard by clicking on the Gear in the lower left of the screen.